rondorkerin/OpenSync/README.md

 If we built an open source library of API connectors that obeyed a specific format, we could lower the cost of API integration and connection dramatically.
 Rather than companies spending time and effort building private libraries of API connectors, we could all contribute to one global repository.
-We can build tools around it which allow every company to add themselves to the network, immediately enabling applications to "connect to the web."
+We can build tools around it which allow every company to add themselves to the network, immediately enabling applications to "connect to the web".
 Most importantly, their users won't have to sign up for another service (such as Zapier).

 We can imagine a world where every app can easily integrate with every other app, and the integrations are essentially free or extremely low cost.